Towards declarative comparabilities: application to functional dependencies

-For evaluating the truth of a proposition like equality of two entities, it is usual to order the truth values in a lattice \cite{arieli1996reasoning}.
-In addition to the well known \csf{true/false} lattice, several other semantics that might be useful have been studied.
-This is the case for instance of Kleene or Łukasiewicz 3-valued logic\cite{bolc2013many}, and Belnap's 4-valued logic where truth values can be ordered by both their degree of truth, and their degree of knowledge, or informativeness \cite{belnap1977useful}.
+To evaluate the truth of a proposition like equality of two entities, it is usual to order the truth values in a lattice \cite{arieli1996reasoning}.
+In addition to the well-known true/false lattice, several other semantics that might be useful have been studied.
+This is the case, for example, of Kleene or \L{ukasiewicz} 3-valued logic \cite{bolc2013many}, and Belnap's 4-valued logic, where truth values can be ordered by both their degree of truth and their degree of knowledge, or informativeness \cite{belnap1977useful}.
 Belnap's logic has been generalized to bi-lattices that are more suitable for non-monotonic reasoning \cite{arieli1996reasoning, ginsberg1988multivalued}.
-In \cite{console2016approximations}, the authors define many-valued semantics and informativeness ordering for query answers in incomplete databases with missing values represented by marked nulls.
-Recently, Grahne \cite{grahne2018useful} used the 4-valued logic to capture inconsistencies in database and for query answering in the presence of inconsistencies.
-In fuzzy logic, the truth values or degree of belief is ordered in a chain-lattice where the interpretation is a threshold function, known as $\alpha$-cut.
+In \cite{console2016approximations}, the authors define many-valued semantics and informativeness ordering for query answers in incomplete databases with missing values represented by marked \ctt{null}.
+Recently, Grahne \cite{grahne2018useful} used the 4-valued logic to capture inconsistencies in databases and for query answering in the presence of inconsistencies.